viable2005/WorkflowTest/README.md

 "I think ya sent her a little-bit too hard there bud" - A Drunk Canadian Guy

+"If life were predictable it would cease to be life and be without flavor." -Eleanor Roosevelt

 "Do not go gentle into that good night."
 Dylan Thomas

 "Anti-social behavior is a trait of intelligence in a world full of conformists."
 Nikola Tesla